yuxizzz/HistoLearn/README.md

 ## Description:
-The clinical practice of pathology involves tasks such as tumor detection and stage classification on H&E-stained tissue images.
+The clinical practice of pathology involves tasks such as tumor detection and stage classification on hematoxylin and eosin (H&E) tissue images.
 With the advancement of AI and computational biology, many of these tasks can now be automated.
-Recently developed foundation models, or general-purpose encoders, can process regions of interest (ROIs) or whole-slide images (WSIs) and generate high-dimensional feature embeddings that capture complex histological patterns.
+Recently developed pathology foundation models, or general-purpose encoders, can process regions of  interest (ROIs) or whole-slide images (WSIs) and generate high-dimensional feature embeddings that summarize histological patterns.
 These embeddings can then serve as inputs for downstream analyses and predictive modeling, including classification and segmentation tasks (Chen et al., 2024).

-HistoLearn provides a lightweight and modular workflow for computational pathology that integrates essential steps such as feature handling, interpretation, and model training.
-It enables users to load hematoxylin and eosin (H&E) embeddings with their class labels, perform dimensionality reduction, train classifiers, and evaluate performance.
-The package implements a simple yet effective pipeline combining principal component analysis (PCA) and k-nearest neighbors (kNN), inspired by workflows used in pathology foundation models (Chen et al., 2024).
+HistoLearn provides a workflow for computational pathology that integrates downstream analysis (including interpretation, visualization, and modeling) of H&E embeddings generated from pathology foundation models.
+It enables users to load H&E embeddings with their class labels, perform dimensionality reduction, train classifiers, and evaluate performance.
+The package implements a simple pipeline combining principal component analysis (PCA) and k-nearest neighbors (kNN), inspired by the common workflows used in pathology foundation models (Chen et al., 2024).
 HistoLearn offers an all-in-one framework for the interpretation and predictive modeling of high-dimensional histological embeddings.

 This package was developed under R 4.5.1 (2025-06-13) on macOS Sonoma 14.5 (aarch64-apple-darwin20).